togawa28/mousestyles/doc/source/report/ultradian.rst

 -  Attempts for mixed models

    The mixed model is frequently used for longitudinal analysis.
 We should specify the random effects and fixed effects first.
-Since it is ultradian analysis so we only need to focus on the hour factor and their cycle which we can get from the previous LS test.
+Since it is ultradian analysis, we only need to focus on the hour factor and their cycle which we can get from the previous LS test.
 The random effect is the mouse id.
-   Basically we have 4 different mouses in one strain and we only want to compare the different pattern among these three strains.
-So if we set the random effect to be mouse id, the effects from different mouses will be cancelled off and we can also test the significance of these effects.
+   We have four different mice in one strain and only want to compare the different patterns among these three strains.
+So if we set the random effect to be mouse id, the effects from different mouses will be cancelled out and we can also test the significance of these effects.
    The response variable will be one of the six features listed before.
    After that we can use the mixed model to get the pattern of the movements in different time period.

 - Build the model

-  Take `Food` feature as an example, and here strain0 means a dummy variable indicates whether the mouse belongs to strain 0 or not.
-Also  strain1 means a dummy variable indicates whether the mouse belongs to strain 1 or not.
-The interaction terms means strain0*hour, strain1*hour.
-We add this because we want to figure out whether the strain and hour have some interaction effect in Food feature. (`i denote ith strain, j denote the jth mouse`)
+  Take `Food` feature as an example.
+Here strain0 is a dummy variable indicating whether the mouse belongs to strain 0 or not and similarly for strain1. strain0hour and strain1hour indicate the interaction terms, which we add in order to figure out whether the strain and hour have some interaction effect in the Food feature.(`i denote ith strain, j denote the jth mouse`)

 .. math::